jsoxford/node-wirc/README.md

 node-wirc
 =========

-## Intro

 Node module for communicating with WiRC from Denison.
-The test device is their Smartracer.
+Currently tested with their Smartracer RC car.

 http://wirc.dension.com/